 The application deadline for the winter semester is 30 September.

 For open-admission Master's degree programmes it is strongly recommended to submit their applications as early as possible before 15 July for the winter semester.
 If the supporting documents are submitted after these dates but before the standard application deadlines, your application can only be processed at the start of the lecture period in the new semester.
 This may result serious problems (German document).

-The degree programme is liable to charges.
+This double degree programme has for Oldenburg normal semester fees and for Groningen tuition fees.
 For further information please check the website of the degree programme

 - Brief information Water and Coastal Management (M.Sc.)
 (English Version) [pdf]